gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 Microservices are tremendously helpful with [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling), and building systems designed to evolve over time while changing to include new technologies and features.

+### !callout-info
-**How this applies to acquisitions**: If your team is procuring a system and adopting a microservices approach, two best practices are:
+## How this applies to acquisition:
+If your team is procuring a system and adopting a microservices approach, two best practices are:
-* Have well-defined (hopefully standardized) and well-documented Application Programming Interfaces (APIs), **and**
+1. Have well-defined (hopefully standardized) and well-documented Application Programming Interfaces (APIs), **and**
-* Document utilized open-source and vendor-specific services.
+2. Document utilized open-source and vendor-specific services.
+### !end-callout

 This architectural style covers many different patterns, and is not right for every situation.
 If you want to dive deeper into microservices, please visit the ‘Additional Resources’ section at the end of this module.